 It’s because it seeks to address the consequences of the issues instead of fixing the root causes.

 A man who’s developed strong internal confidence and, most of all, an antifragile ego, doesn’t need to push women down to give himself courage.

-And I think that whenever you can choose, you’re always better off staring naked at the truth rather than seeking refuge in “your own reality” (also read: Principles by Ray Dalio and The 50th Law, both texts stressing the importance of focusing on reality).
+And I think that whenever you can choose, you’re always better off staring at the truth rather than seeking refuge in “your own reality” (also read: Principles by Ray Dalio and The 50th Law, both texts stressing the importance of focusing on reality).

 And, finally, if you think women are silly and cute, what kind of woman are you likely to find?

 Or a silly and cute one waiting for your handouts?

 #3.
 Hypergamy = You Can Never Trust Women

 - Ruse: Men must know that a woman will never be “his”.
 Red-pilled men know that women are not into “you” but simply seeking the best man they can get